MMEarth-Bench: Global Model Adaptation via Multimodal Test-Time Training: Conclusion

 \section{Conclusion}

-Models pretrained on large, unlabeled Earth observation datasets aim to generalize to new tasks and geographic domains with limited data as well as resolve ambiguities by fusing multiple modalities.
-To evaluate progress towards these goals, we present \textsc{MMEarth-Bench}, a new multimodal benchmark dataset that contains 12 aligned EO modalities and task data for biomass, soil nitrogen, soil organic carbon, soil pH, and species occurrence.
-We benchmark 7 pretrained models on these tasks and find that the multispectral ones perform better than the RGB-only models, but all models exhibit a geographic generalization gap on 4 out of 5 tasks.
-We also demonstrate that using multiple input modalities at test time helps in-distribution but can sometimes lead to overfitting under geographic shifts.
-Towards overcoming these challenges, we introduce test-time training with multimodal reconstruction (\textsc{TTT-MMR}), which uses multiple modalities as reconstruction tasks at test time to provide a self-supervised adaptation signal for the encoder.
-Our results show that \textsc{TTT-MMR} can lead to improved performance on all models, tasks, and splits over a joint training baseline.
+Models pretrained on large, unlabeled Earth observation datasets aim to generalize to new tasks and geographic domains with limited data.
+To evaluate their progress, we present \textsc{MMEarth-Bench}, a new multimodal benchmark dataset that contains 12 aligned EO modalities and task data for biomass, soil nitrogen, soil organic carbon, soil pH, and species occurrence.
+We benchmark 8 pretrained (RGB, multispectral, and multimodal) models on these tasks and find that all models exhibit a geographic generalization gap on 4 out of 5 tasks.
+Self-supervised multimodal pretraining improves downstream performance in low-shot regimes and under geographic shifts, but with sufficient labels a simple multimodal model trained from scratch is competitive.
+To enable \emph{any} (pretrained) model to employ all available modalities when making predictions, we propose self-supervised multimodal \emph{test-time} training.
+Our proposed \textsc{TTT-MMR} method uses all modalities as reconstruction tasks at test time to provide a self-supervised adaptation signal.
+We show that \textsc{TTT-MMR} can improve performance on all models, tasks, and splits over a joint training baseline, with geographic batching displaying unique robustness to rare samples.
 Thus, we have formulated an efficient, model-agnostic method for improving adaptation performance at test time.